 SSL Certificates provide additional trust between search engines and websites, as well as between websites and website visitors.
 Installing an SSL Certificate will gradually create a small boost in SEO.
 It also shows that your organization values data security.
 However, the short-term changes to your website may concern you more than the long-term results.

 Will an SSL Certificate slow down my website?

 Many website administrators warn of an SSL Certificate slow down.
 Just like in a line at the airport, additional security takes more time.
 When considering how impatient website visitors are, this may concern you.
 When one additional second can make a big difference, it’s important to be careful of website changes.

 The benefits of an SSL Certificate far outweigh the additional time your website traffic might spend loading.
 SSL technology has improved by leaps and bounds in the last few years, so the changes to your site after installing an SSL Certificate is almost imperceptible.

 If you are still worried that your website may be too slow to attract the traffic volumes you need, there are ways of mitigating the loss of speed due to additional security measures.
 Content Delivery Network (CDN) tools like Cloudflare can store your data closer to those who view it as well as increase uptime for your site.
 CDNs decrease website speeds by reducing the distance your data has to travel before appearing on a screen with strategically placed data centers around the globe.
 They also look for shortcuts to always take the shortest path available to the final destination.

-The moral of the story is that any website that values SEO handles personal information or relies on brand recognition must have an SSL Certificate installed to protect their website visitors.
-While there is a small risk of a change in website speed and/or traffic, the risk of data breach far outweighs the need for an additional millisecond or two in site loading time.
+A website that values SEO, handles personal information, or relies on brand recognition must have an SSL Certificate installed.
+While there is a small risk of a change in website speed and/or traffic, the risk of a data breach far outweighs the need for an additional millisecond or two in site loading time.
 Any website slowdown can easily be mitigated by adding a CDN like Cloudflare to your site.